creativescala/creative-scala/src/pages/substitution/order.md

 println("Hello!")
 ```

-The side-effect of `println`---printing---gives us a convenient way to investigate the order of evaluation.
+The side-effect of `println`---printing to the console---gives us a convenient way to investigate the order of evaluation.
 For example, the result of running

 ```tut:book